R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 1. Upload your Java app to it and run it, as if it were any other Java app.
 1. There is no step 3!

-When using Azure everything is fully automatic.
+When using Azure, everything is fully automatic.

 ## The harder way